Miltos-90/HTTP_Header_Generator/README.md

-# HTTP Headers
+# Random HTTP Header Generator

 ## Description
-The **http-headers** package can be used to generate random, yet realistic, http request headers.
+The **random-header-generator** package can be used to generate random, yet realistic, http request headers.

 It is inspired by the excellent [ua-parser](https://github.com/faisalman/ua-parser-js), [apify](https://github.com/apify/header-generator), and [fake-http-header](https://github.com/MichaelTatarski/fake-http-header/tree/main/fake_http_header) repositories, and it emulates real browser behaviour for the following header fields: